Escharotomy: Overview

 a) Fasciotomy b) Escharotomy in a child with third degree burns.
 A motorized dermatome is used to do the first debridement of the eschar.

 Full-thickness circumferential and near-circumferential skin burns result in the formation of a tough, inelastic mass of burnt tissue (eschar).
-The eschar, by virtue of this inelasticity, results in the burn-induced compartment syndrome.
-This is caused by the accumulation of extracellular and extravascular fluid within confined anatomic spaces of the extremities or digits.
+This inelasticity causes burn-induced compartment syndrome, due to the accumulation of extracellular and extravascular fluid within confined anatomic spaces of the extremities or digits.
 The excessive fluid causes the intracompartmental pressures to increase, resulting in collapse of the contained vascular and lymphatic structures and, hence, loss of tissue viability.
-The capillary closure pressure of 30 mm Hg, also measured as the compartment pressure, is accepted as that which requires intervention to prevent tissue death.
+Capillary closure pressure of 30 mmHg or higher (also referred to as compartment pressure) is accepted as that which requires intervention to prevent tissue death.
 If ischemia (poor blood flow) persists for over six hours, then the irreversible process of muscle necrosis will begin.

 The circumferential eschar over the torso can lead to significant compromise of chest wall excursions and can hinder ventilation.
 Abdominal compartment syndrome with visceral hypoperfusion is associated with severe burns of the abdomen and torso.
 Due to the primarily diaphragmatic breathing done by children, anterior burns may be enough to warrant an escharotomy.
 Similarly, airway patency and venous return may be compromised by circumferential burns involving the neck.

 Escharotomy is the surgical division of the nonviable eschar, which allows the cutaneous envelope to become more compliant.
 Hence, the underlying tissues have an increased available volume to expand into, preventing further tissue injury or functional compromise.